-A fixed post holding one contact while other contacts are mounted on a movable arm.
+A fixed post holds one contact while other contacts are mounted on a movable arm.

-The material used for contacts are platinum and tungsten.
+The material used for contacts is platinum and tungsten.

-The contact breaker points are opened only 3 to 3.5 millimeter apart.
+The contact breaker points are opened only 3 to 3.5 millimeters apart.

 The high tension distributor is preventing the serious trouble that is likely to be developed in the high tension coil either when the current flows due to a faulty circuit or when the ignition switch is left in the “On” position, in either case, the high tension coil may be heated up giving an inferior performance.